dotnet/docs/docs/core/diagnostics/dotnet-dump.md

 **This article applies to:** ✔️ .NET Core 3.0 SDK and later versions, ✔️ .NET 5.0 SDK and later versions

 > [!NOTE]
-> `dotnet-dump` is supported on macOS with .NET 5.0 and later.
+> `dotnet-dump` for macOS is only supported with .NET 5.0 and later.

 ## Install